-Membership of the University Executive Group (UEG) comprises the Vice-Chancellor, the Deputy Vice-Chancellor, the Pro-Vice-Chancellors, the faculty deans, the Finance Director, the Marketing Director, the Director of Human Resources, the Director of Facilities Management and the University Secretary.
+Membership of the University Executive Group (UEG) comprises the Vice-Chancellor, the Deputy Vice-Chancellors, the Executive Deans, the Chief Operating Officer, the Chief Financial Officer, the Marketing Director, the Director of Human Resources, the Director of Campus Development and the University Secretary.

 Alan Langlands is the twelfth Vice-Chancellor of the University of Leeds, a major Russell Group University with a commitment to high quality education, a strong and dynamic research base and a track record of social, economic and cultural development.
 Before joining the University, he was the Chief Executive of the Higher Education Funding Council for England, responsible for promoting and funding high-quality education and research in universities and colleges with higher education programmes.

 Professor Roberts leads on development of the Universitys research and innovation strategy.
 Her brief includes promoting partnerships in a number of key sectors, accelerating collaboration across a wide range of academic disciplines and driving recruitment of world-leading academics.
 Previously she was Executive Dean in the Faculty of Health and Medical Sciences and a Professor of Virology at the University of Surrey.